Lesson 68: Vivaldi Concerti, Part 1 — RV 443 in C major

 - Learn the brilliant opening Allegro of Vivaldi's RV 443 — the most-played recorder concerto.

-- Play the solo line against a recording of the tutti (orchestra) sections, so the concerto's dialogue between soloist and ensemble is in the practice from the start.
+- Play the solo line against a recording of the tutti (orchestra) sections.

 A concerto is a conversation between one and many.
 The one has to remember the many are there.